All Episodes

 I want to talk to you about something, but you just mentioned something.

-Uh could can I bring up something about her name if I pronounce her name right?
+Can I bring up something about her name, if I pronounce her name right, is Rachel Mathow, the lady that's on TV?

 She's kind of on the left side.